ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 # Hiding Secrets in ECS Task Definitions

-Where secrets are stored in plain text in the ECS task definitions, these secrets should be moved into Secrets Manager and referenced as a secrets instead, so it does not get populated as plain text.
+Where secrets are stored in plain text in the ECS task definitions, these secrets should be moved into Secrets Manager and referenced as a secret instead, so it does not get populated as plain text.
 This work is necessary as there is a security vulnerability in exposing secrets in task definitions.

 example of a secret defined in a task definition which results in it being hidden from plain sight: